-For the fourth time in CHL history, the Frölunda Indians are the champions, and once again they’ll be the team to beat when the games get underway in September.
+For the fourth time in CHL history, Frölunda Gothenburg are the Champions, and once again they’ll be the team to beat when the games get underway in September.

 Västra Frölunda Idrottsförening, VFIF, was founded in 1932, with ice hockey being added to the program 1943-44, but due to mild winters in Gothenburg the makeshift bandy players from VFIF had to wait until 1946 before they could play the club's first official hockey game.

 Frölunda pride themselves on developing players through their youth academy and are the European club which has the most players drafted and signed by NHL clubs.
-The most famous are Henrik Lundqvist, Daniel Alfredsson, Per-Johan Axelsson, Loui Eriksson, Alexander Steen, Lars Eller, Mikkel Bödker Viktor Stålberg and most recently Rasmus Dahlin and Samuel Fagemo.
+Famous academy players include Henrik Lundqvist, Daniel Alfredsson, Per-Johan Axelsson, Loui Eriksson, Alexander Steen, Lars Eller, Mikkel Bödker Viktor Stålberg and most recently Rasmus Dahlin and Samuel Fagemo.

 - Four CHL titles in six seasons